Kiruthik25/Terraform-Full-Course-Aws/lessons/stateFile-RemoteBackend/README.md

 - **Bucket Names**: S3 bucket names must be globally unique
 - **Terraform Version**: Requires Terraform 1.10+ for S3 native locking; 1.11+ recommended for stable GA release

-## Next Steps

-Proceed to Day 5 to learn about Terraform variables and how to make your configurations more flexible and reusable also don't forget to check the task.md file for the assignment of day 4.